orobardet/gitlab-ci-linter/README.md

 - If no `.gitlab-ci.yml` is detected in the git repository root, the tool does nothing (if installed as pre-commit hook, it will not prevent the commit).
 - This tool works (or should) with any instance of Gitlab: gitlab.com or custom instance.
-- It uses the url of the remote `origin` to guess the url of the Gitlab to use (also works if the remote is ssh, as soon as the Gitlab respond on HTTP using the same FQDN as ssh)
+- It uses the url of the remote `origin` to guess the url of the Gitlab to use, and the project path (also works if the remote is ssh, as soon as the Gitlab respond on HTTP using the same FQDN as ssh)
-- If the `/ci/lint` API is not publicly accessible (e.g. 2FA is enforced), you can specify a personal access token using `--personal-access-token|-p` option or `GCL_PERSONAL_ACCESS_TOKEN` environment variable.
+- If the `projects/:project_path_or_id/ci/lint` API is not publicly accessible (e.g. 2FA is enforced), you can specify a personal access token using `--personal-access-token|-p` option or `GCL_PERSONAL_ACCESS_TOKEN` environment variable.
 The token must have `api` scope.
 - Original `/ci/lint` API endpoint was [deprecated](https://docs.gitlab.com/ee/update/deprecations.html?removal_milestone=16.0#post-cilint-api-endpoint-deprecated) in v15.7 and removed in v16.0.
+Now, `projects/:project_path_or_id/ci/lint` is used instead.
+  The tool will try by default to guess the project path from your remote, but you can specify:
+  - The project PATH using `--project-path|-P` option or `CI_PROJECT_ID` environment variable (predefined in Gitlab CI).
-Now, `projects/:id/ci/lint` is used instead.
-You can specify the project ID using `--project-id|-P` option or `CI_PROJECT_ID` environment variable (predefined in Gitlab CI)
+  - The project ID using `--project-id|-I` option or `CI_PROJECT_PATH` environment variable (predefined in Gitlab CI).
+  `--project-id` has precedence over `--project-path`.

 ## --help